AhmetAkyuez/GrandFantasia-UI-Editor/README.md

 # GrandFantasia-UI-Editor
 A modern, browser-based tool for visually editing the user interface (.xml) files for the game Grand Fantasia.
 Built with modern web technologies, this editor provides a real-time, intuitive interface to manipulate UI elements, textures, and properties, streamlining the UI modding process without needing to install anything.
+Everything is done locally in your browser and no files are upload to a server.

 <img width="2560" height="1440" alt="image" src="https://github.com/user-attachments/assets/0e6a3d0f-8d64-4bb0-aa1c-82a2d19df2f0" />